Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Transfiguration and decoding.md

 - statements
 	- true or false
 	- usually 1 represents true, and 0 represents false
-	- also the fact that a statement is 0 basically means it cannot be 1, except when it comes to quantum bits
+	- also the fact that a statement is 0 basically means it cannot be 1
 	- the inputs of Logic gates is call **operands**
 - AND Gate:
 	- Behaviour: The output of an AND gate is true (1) only when both of its inputs are true (1).
 Otherwise, the output is false (0).